To view the Abstract of Catch 22, Click Here

 - All respondents demonstrated some familiarity with the AP during recruiting.

-- Of the women interviewed, ⅓ had experienced abortion, and three had specifically chosen chemical abortion.
+- Of the women interviewed, ⅓ had experienced chemical abortion.

 Study: